Healthy Pumpkin Pie Bars

 - Preheat oven to 350 degrees.

-- Spray an 8×8 pan with cooking spray or line with parchment.
+- Spray an 8×8 baking dish with cooking spray or line with parchment paper.
 We recommend a glass or light aluminum pan over dark nonstick pan to prevent the crust from getting brown while baking.

 - Mix all of the crust ingredients together with a fork.
 The mixture will be a smooth dough, but a little looser than traditional dough.